yvnash/pobfrontend/README.md

     Expected in: /usr/lib/libcurl.4.dylib
 ```

-To try to fix this issue, we include the libcurl.4.dylib in our app.
+To try to fix this issue, we include the libcurl.4.dylib in our app
+using dylibbundler.

 We change it in mesonInstaller.sh based on https://stackoverflow.com/a/38709580/319066

-- `otool -L lcurl.so` can be used to debug the paths
+- `otool -L lcurl.so` can be used to debug the paths.
-- `install_name_tool ...` is used to change the paths
+- `install_name_tool ...` is used to change the paths behind the scenes, but
+  dylibbundler does all the work for us.

 ## Old manual steps to build: